cwestin/incubator-drill/_docs/tutorials/030-analyzing-the-yelp-academic-dataset.md

 Note that Drill views are lightweight, and can just be created in the local file system.
-Drill in standalone mode comes with a dfs.tmp workspace, which we can use to create views (or you can can define your own workspaces on a local or distributed file system).
-If you want to persist the data physically instead of in a logical view, you can use CREATE TABLE AS SELECT syntax.
+Drill in standalone mode comes with a dfs.tmp workspace, which we can use to create views (or you can define your own workspaces on a local or distributed file system).
+If you want to persist the data physically instead of querying it through a logical view, you can use CREATE TABLE AS SELECT syntax.

     0: jdbc:drill:zk=local> create or replace view dfs.tmp.businessreviews as
-    Select b.name,b.stars,b.state,b.city,r.votes.funny,r.votes.useful,r.votes.cool, r.`date`
+    Select b.name, b.stars, b.state, b.city, r.votes.funny, r.votes.useful, r.votes.cool, r.`date`
-    from dfs.`/users/nrentachintala/Downloads/yelp/yelp_academic_dataset_business.json` b, dfs.`/users/nrentachintala/Downloads/yelp/yelp_academic_dataset_review.json` r
+    from dfs.`<path-to-yelp-dataset>/yelp/yelp_academic_dataset_business.json` b, dfs.`<path-to-yelp-dataset>/yelp/yelp_academic_dataset_review.json` r
-    where r.business_id=b.business_id
+    where r.business_id = b.business_id
     +------------+-----------------------------------------------------------------+
     |     ok     |                           summary                               |
     +------------+-----------------------------------------------------------------+